|

 - That Midnight Kiss ** - Mario Lanza woos Kathryn Grayson.

-Lavish production and some pretty high notes.
+Lavish production and some pretty high notes, but oh, that plot!

 - Top O' The Morning